mytardis/mytardis/docs/migration.rst

                                'transfer_type': 'dav',
                                'datafile_protocol': '',
                                'trust_length': False,
+			       'user' : 'username',
+			       'password' : 'secret',
+			       'realm' : 'realmName',
+			       'auth' : 'digest',
                                'base_url': 'http://127.0.0.1:4272/data/'}]

-The options are as follows:
+The attributes are as follows:

   * The 'name' is the name of the transfer destination, as used in the "--dest" option.
   * The 'transfer_type' is the provider type, and should match one of the keys of the MIGRATION_PROVIDERS map.
   * The 'datafile_protocol' is the value to be used in the Datafile's 'protocol' field after migration to this destination.
   * The 'trust_length' field says whether simply checking a transferred file's length (e.g. using HEAD) is sufficient verification that it transferred.
   * The 'base_url' field is used by the provider to form the target URL for the transfer.
 The resulting URL will be saved in the Datafile's 'url' file folloing a successful transfer.
+  * The 'user', 'password', 'realm' and 'auth' attributes provide optional credentials for the provider to use when talking to the target server.
+If 'realm' is omitted (or None) then you are saying to provide the user / password irrespective of the challenge realm.
+The 'auth' property can be 'basic' or 'digest', and defaults to 'digest'.

 Specify the default migration destination.
 If none is specified, the "--dest" option becomes mandatory for the "migrate" command::